georgepemberton1998/wordbanksProject2/README.md

 ## Creation

 ### Planning
 This project in its very nature required an agile planning strategy.
 I learned the technologies required as I progressed through the project.
-This made it impossible for me to properly plan the project at the begining.
+This made it impossible for me to holistically plan the project at the begining.
 Also, as I learnt the relevant technologies, previous ideas proved too difficult considering the time constraint.
 Because of this, I used Jira to plan my project, which allowed for easily digestable, agile planning.
 Below I have included a snapshot of my backlog taken just before I had my application up and running.

 <p align="left">
   <img width="383" height="250" src="https://i.imgur.com/7z9SHO2.png">